narenaryan/Salary-API/README.md

 # REST API

 ## what is this?
-simple api example using python flask
+simple api example using flask. a flask api object contains one or more functionalities (GET, POST, etc).

 ## install